Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/Information Systems & System Architecture Design/👨🏻‍🔧 Enterprise Architecture (EA) & Requirement Engineering (RE)/Enterprise Architecture (EA) & Requirement Engineering (RE).md

 ## Intro

+## Requirement Engineering (RE)
+### Reasoning & Analysis

-### Enterprise Architecture (EA)
+## Enterprise Architecture (EA)
 > 🔗 https://www.visual-paradigm.com/guide/enterprise-architecture/what-is-zachman-framework/

 Enterprise Architecture (EA) is a discipline which has evolved to structure the business and its alignment with the IT systems.
 The [Zachman Framework](https://www.visual-paradigm.com/features/zachman-framework-tools/) is an enterprise ontology and is a fundamental structure for Enterprise Architecture which provides a way of viewing an enterprise and its information systems from different perspectives, and showing how the components of the enterprise are related.

+> [!quote]
-"Enterprise Architecture is the process used by a business to make explicit representations of enterprise operations and resources, rather than relying on implicit notions or understanding in individual managers' heads." --- Stan Locke
+> "Enterprise Architecture is the process used by a business to make explicit representations of enterprise operations and resources, rather than relying on implicit notions or understanding in individual managers' heads."
+>
+> --- Stan Locke
+>
+> Enterprise architecture (EA) is "a well-defined practice for conducting enterprise analysis, design, planning, and implementation, using a holistic approach at all times, for the successful development and execution of strategy.
+Enterprise architecture applies architecture principles and practices to guide organizations through the business, information, process, and technology changes necessary to execute their strategies.
+These practices utilize the various aspects of an enterprise to identify, motivate, and achieve these changes."
+>
+> -- Federation of EA Professional Organizations, Common Perspectives on Enterprise Architecture, Architecture and Governance Magazine, Issue 9-4, November 2013 (2013).
+Retrieved on November 19, 2013

 ![](../../../Assets/Pics/Pasted%20image%2020260204085431.png)
 <small><a>https://www.visual-paradigm.com/guide/enterprise-architecture/what-is-zachman-framework/</a></small>

 ![](../../../Assets/Pics/Pasted%20image%2020260204085445.png)
 <small><a>https://www.visual-paradigm.com/guide/enterprise-architecture/what-is-zachman-framework/</a></small>

-### Requirement Engineering (RE)